Institute of Contemporary Art, Los Angeles

-The Institute of Contemporary Art, Los Angeles (ICA LA), formerly known as the Santa Monica Museum of Art (SMMoA), is a contemporary art museum in Los Angeles, CA. As an independent and non-collecting art museum (or kunsthalle), it exhibits the work of local, national, and international contemporary artists.
+The Institute of Contemporary Art, Los Angeles (ICA LA; formerly known as the Santa Monica Museum of Art) is a contemporary art museum in Los Angeles, California, United States.
+As an independent and non-collecting art museum (or kunsthalle), it exhibits the work of local, national, and international contemporary artists.
 Until May 2015, the museum was based at the Bergamot Station Arts Center in Santa Monica, California.
 In May 2016, the museum announced an official name change to the Institute of Contemporary Art, Los Angeles (ICA LA) and its relocation to Los Angeles's Downtown Arts District.
 The museum reopened to the public in September 2017.

 History

 The museum was founded as the Santa Monica Museum of Art in 1984 by Abby Sher as part of the Frank Gehry-designed mixed-use center, Edgemar, which she developed on Main Street in Santa Monica, California between 1984 and 1988.
 In 1988, Thomas Rhoads was named the museum’s director, mounting that summer its first exhibition, Art in the Raw in the 8,000 square foot clear span, clerestory-rimmed 1908 Imperial Ice Company warehouse building.
 In 1997, SMMoA moved from Edgemar, reopening in Bergamot Station Arts Center in 1998.

-Following a $5 million fundraising campaign, the museum relocated to Downtown Los Angeles.
-The firm wHY Architecture, under the direction of Kulapat Yantrasast, renovated the 12,700-square-foot warehouse that now serves as the ICA LA’s home.
+Following a $5 million fundraising campaign, the museum relocated to Downtown Los Angeles in 2017.
+The firm wHY Architecture, under the direction of Kulapat Yantrasast, renovated the 12,700-square-foot former manufacturing building that now serves as the ICA LA’s home.

 The museum's mission focused on pivotal but under-recognized moments and figures in the history of contemporary art and culture and exhibiting local and international artists early in their careers.
 The museum's current mission "is to support art that sparks the pleasure of discovery and challenges the way we see and experience the world, ourselves, and each other.
 [ICA LA] is committed to upending hierarchies of race, class, gender, and culture.
 Through exhibitions, education programs, and community partnerships, [ICA LA] fosters critique of the familiar and empathy with the different."

+In 2024, the museum announced a $5 million plan to purchase and remodel the building it occupies.
+Most of the funding will be provided by the Mohn Family Trust.